alanzchen/mymazda-relay/README.md

   "username": your_mazda_email,
   "password": your_mazda_password,
   "vid": internal_vehicle_id,
+  "region": your_region
 }
 ```

-To obtain the `vid` for your vehicle, you can first make a `POST` call to `https://mymazda.herokuapp.com/vehicles` with just the `username` and `password` as the JSON payload.
+ - `vid`: To obtain the `vid` for your vehicle, you can first make a `POST` call to `https://mymazda.herokuapp.com/vehicles` with just the `username` and `password` as the JSON payload.
 After getting a list of vehicles, find `id` associated with it.
 It will be the `vid` of your future API requests.
+ - `region`: If you are living in the US, you can omit this field or fill in `MNAO`.
+Otherwise, it should be `MME` for EU, and `MJO` for Japan.

 Below are some examples of API usage.
 To see a full list of API endpoints, see `app.py`.